-The Council hopes that building capacity through these avenues will enable Maori to contribute to decision-making processes.
+Greater Wellington hopes that building capacity through these avenues will enable Maori to contribute to decision-making processes.
 We continue to work on ways we can build stronger relationships with Maori and meet our new obligations under the Local Government Act 2002.

-12. Management Structures and Relationships
+12. Management structures and relationships

-The Local Government Act 2002 requires Council to employ a Chief Executive whose responsibilities are to employ other staff on behalf of the Council, implement Council decisions and provide advice to the Council.
+The Local Government Act 2002 requires the Council to employ a chief executive whose responsibilities are to employ other staff on behalf of the Council, implement Council decisions and provide advice to the Council.

-Under the Local Government Act 2002, the Chief Executive is the only person who may lawfully give instructions to a staff member.
-Any complaint about individual staff members should therefore be directed to the Chief Executive, rather than councillors.
-The Chief Executive is Mr Barry Harris.
-Mr Harris can be reached on 04-384-5708 or by email: barry.harris@gw.govt.nz.
+Under the Local Government Act 2002, the chief executive is the only person who may lawfully give instructions to a staff member.
+Any complaint about individual staff members should therefore be directed to the chief executive, rather than councillors.
+The Chief Executive Mr Barry Harris can be reached on 04-384-5708 or by email: barry.harris@gw.govt.nz.

 Council management is organised into eight divisions.
-The core functions of each division and the key contacts are outlined in the table below so you know where you can direct queries or take issues within Greater Wellington.
+The core functions of each division and the key contacts are outlined in the table below, so you know where you can direct queries or take issues within Greater Wellington.
 The names of people to contact and their details for each of these divisions are provided in Appendix 3.

 DIVISION FUNCTIONS

 Council Secretariat • Rates

-Wayne Hastie Policy relating to democracy and rating
+Wayne Hastie • Policy relating to democracy and rating

-Council Secretary Legal advice
+Council Secretary • Legal advice

 Councillors' remuneration

-Council and committee secretary services
+• Council and committee secretary services

 Council's insurance

 Company secretary services

 Corporate Advisory Services Strategic communications

 John Allard Corporate policy

 Corporate Policy Manager Employment Relations

 • Strategic planning - including Community

 Outcomes and the Long Term Council Community

 Plan

 Wairarapa Management of pest plants and animals

-Colin Wright Management of the Bovine Tb vector control
+Colin Wright • Management of the Bovine Tb vector control

 Divisional Manager programme for the Wellington region

-Resource consents and investigations in the
+• Resource consents and investigations in the

 Wairarapa

 Pollution control

-Iwi liaison
+• Iwi liaison

-Land management and soil conservation
+• Land management and soil conservation

-Flood protection in the Wairarapa
+• Flood protection in the Wairarapa

 Environment Resource consents

-Jane Bradbury Resource policy and regional planning
+Jane Bradbury • Resource policy and regional planning

 Divisional Manager Resource investigations

 Pollution control

-Environmental monitoring
+• Environmental monitoring

-Flood warning
+• Flood warning

-Emergency management policy and operations
+• Emergency management policy and operations

-Iwi liaison
+• Iwi liaison

 Environmental education

-Regulation of the region's harbours and coastal
+• Regulation of the region's harbours and coastal

 waters

-Landcare Provision of regional parks which balance
+Landcare • Provision of regional parks which balance

 Rob Forlong recreational opportunities with protection of the

 Divisional Manager environment and cultural values

 • Flood protection in the western part of the

 Wellington region

 • Provision of access and enhancement to the

 region's river environments

-Utility Services Bulk water supply
+Utility Services • Bulk water supply

 David Benham Plantation forestry

 Divisional Manager

 Transport • Funding, procurement and planning of the region's

 David Watson public passenger transport

 Divisional Manager Transport service design

-Total Mobility Scheme for people with disabilities
+• Total Mobility Scheme for people with disabilities

-Transport policy, modelling and planning studies
+• Transport policy, modelling and planning studies

-Development of transport and access strategies
+• Development of transport and access strategies

 e.g. Regional Land Transport Strategy

-Management of regional land transport initiatives
+• Management of regional land transport initiatives

 Finance & Administration • Information technology and support services

 Greg Schollum (including the library)

 Chief Financial Officer Property management services

-Financial advice and administration
+• Financial advice and administration

-13. Equal Employment Opportunities
+13. Equal employment opportunities

-The Council seeks to ensure that there are no barriers present which discriminate against peoples of different races or creeds, people with disabilities or on the basis of gender or age.
+Greater Wellington seeks to ensure that there are no barriers present which discriminate against peoples of different races or creeds, people with disabilities or on the basis of gender or age.

-14. Key Approved Planning and Policy Documents
+14. Key approved planning and policy documents